 Heralded as one of the top ten best-selling paint colors by Benjamin Moore year after year, White Dove is favored by homeowners and designers alike.

-In fact, many people would say that White Dove is Benjamin Moore’s best white.
-It is both classic and versatile, making it a great choice if you’re looking for an amazing white paint shade.
+Many people would say that White Dove is Benjamin Moore’s best white.
+It is both classic and versatile, making it a great choice if you are looking for an amazing white paint shade.

 What Color is White Dove?